-Chennai bakery owner arrested for advertisement that said the shop did not employ Muslims
+Chennai bakery owner arrested for ad emphasising that shop does not employ Muslims

-The advertisement put out by the bakery, located in Chennai’s T Nagar, read: ‘Made by Jains on orders, no Muslim staffs’.
+The advertisement read: ‘Made by Jains on orders, no Muslim staffs.’

-The advertisement put out by the bakery, located in Chennai’s T Nagar area, read: “Made by Jains on orders, No Muslim staffs”.
-It went viral on social media.
-Following this, the police swung into action.
+The advertisement put out by the bakery, located in Chennai’s T Nagar area, read: “Made by Jains on orders, No Muslim staffs.”
+After it went viral on social media, the police swung into action.

 However, the staff at the outlet claimed that the advertisement was not intended to create a communal rift.
 They claimed that a message doing the rounds on WhatsApp had asked people not to buy bakery products made by Muslims, and thus they put up the advert to “clear the air”.